-Dota 2 Viewer Guide
+Dota 2 Pro Guide

-As with its predecessor, Dota 2 kept a lot of its initial Heros, unfortunately having to make its own lore and names for them as the original heros were based off of Blizzard heroes from the WarCraft lore.
+When Dota 2 was created to take over the reigns it kept a lot of its initial heroes, unfortunately having to make its own lore and names for them as the original heros were based off of Blizzard heroes from the WarCraft lore.
 This is something that drew in a lot of new players, a new storyline behind the game that helps keep it afloat in terms of relevancy.
 Valve did it right with this game and we should all cheer them on to continue on this path.

 That being said, Dota 2 is unique in a lot of ways.
-Along with many different Heroes and Items, there are a lot of play styles that compliment any player looking to play a specific way regardless of what their team is doing.
-There is also a buy-in system that allows for you to spend gold to come back into the game quickly after dying.
-While this is clutch in certain scenarios, as the game progresses the cost and cooldown of the buy-in increases making harder to use when you may need it most.
+Along with many new heroes and Items, there are a lot of play styles that compliment any player looking to play a specific way regardless of what their team is doing.
+There is also a buyback system that allows for you to spend gold to come back into the game quickly after dying.
+While this is clutch in certain scenarios, as the game progresses the cost of the buyback increases, making harder to use it when you may need it most.

 By clicking any link on this page you are giving your consent for us to set cookies